-The demand for well-educated health care managers, behavioral health services, and other allied health care professionals in Kansas is on the rise.
+The demand for well-educated health care managers and other allied health professionals is on the rise.

-McPherson College's Health Science program offers majors in Health Science and in Healthcare Management for students interested in the areas of allied health, behavioral health, public health, community health, and health care management.
+McPherson College's Health Science program offers majors in Health Science and Healthcare Management for students interested in areas of allied health such as behavioral health, public health, community health and healthcare management.

-Students will have the opportunity to discovery their career path through internships, field experiences, and practica.
+Students will have the opportunity to discover their career path through various field placements.

 Community & Public Health

-Students have the opportunity to take courses that broaden their knowledge in the basic sciences, research, and clinical procedures for public health and that will lead them to careers in community or public health.
+Students have the opportunity to take courses that broaden their knowledge of the field of public health which will lead to careers in this setting.